-matrices.
+The memory consumption, in turn, grows almost linearly with the number of cores in the non partitioned implementation, increasing the memory consumption more than 28 times for 62 cores.
+This is due to the fact that each LP has local copies of the states, quantize states, etc., and, additionally, they allocate communication data structures and the interprocess communication matrices.
 However, when using the model partitioning strategy, we can observe that the memory consumption for 62 cores is less than 3 times the memory needed for running the simulation with 1 core.
 This is due to the fact that each sub-model contains only the sub-array of the state, quantized state and zero-crossing functions that each LP needs, together with the corresponding structural information which is also partitioned.
-Also, as a consequence, there is no need to store the additional arrays containing the indexes of the state derivatives and zero-crossing functions evaluated at each LP
+Also, as a consequence, there is no need to store the additional arrays containing the indexes of the state derivatives and zero-crossing functions evaluated at each LP.

 As an additional test, we measured the simulation time spent by the sequential implementation of the QSS Solver.
-This experiment took 1050 s, which is about 8% faster than the parallel implementation running on a single core.
+This experiment took 1050 seconds, which is about 8% faster than the parallel implementation running on a single core.
 This overhead is due to the extra control mechanisms of the parallel solver (for communication, synchronization, and access to inter-process structures).
 These mechanisms are not disabled when running on a single core although they are not actually necessary.
 Similar tests were run on the different examples arriving always to very similar overhead figures.

-A final remark is that, in this case, the simulation using one core takes less than 20 min so the large-scale nature of the model can be questioned.
+A final remark is that, in this case, the simulation using one core takes less than 20 minutes so the large-scale nature of the model can be questioned.
 Anyway, this was just an illustrative case, where we can easily simulate the system until a final time ten times larger arriving to identical conclusions.

 6.2.
-Advection-reaction equation
+Advection Reaction Equation

-The following model, taken from [4], represents a 2D Advection-Reaction equation.
+The following model, taken from [12], represents a 2D Advection-Reaction equation.
 This equation can describe, for instance, a river transporting a substance experiencing a chemical reaction.